Y77CH/goGFS/README.md

 - [ ] Separate the read / write if it is crossing chunk boundary
 - [ ] Implement primary serializing mutations via batching
 - [ ] Structure error handling and logging
+- [ ] Figure out a way to test lease extension